ArchiveAbout UsContact UsRegular EventsLinks

 The Sunday Times Culture Magazine, 03 February 2008: "Clique Here" by Kathy Foley

-In an article about social networking in general, and facebook in particular, Kathy Foley wrote about the Dublin Event Guide (for Free Events) and how the number of subscribers to the weekly e-mail digest rose dramatically once I had created a facebook group."
+In an article about social networking in general, and facebook in particular, Kathy Foley wrote about the Dublin Event Guide (for Free Events) and how the number of subscribers to the weekly e-zine rose dramatically once I had created a facebook group."